 For (most) people, investing is a scary concept.
 Putting money into ‘stocks’ can be confusing and overwhelming.
 These are intangible items that have been known to make people millionaires, cost them their livelihood, or fall somewhere in between.
 Only 54% of Americans currently own stock.
 So do not feel alone if you are a part of that 46%!

 Investing is important in our economy.

 By investing in a company you are basically saying, “Hey!
 I believe in you to do well so I’m gonna give you $XX (buying stock).
 In return, when you do well, you’re gonna increase the value of the money I gave you.
 If I want that money, I’ll just take my money back (selling stock)!”
 Now we all hope companies do well so you can sell with a profit, but sometimes they don’t and you leave with a loss.
 This risky side of investing is one reason why people fear the stock market.

 By believing in a company (buying stock), you are saying that you want that company to thrive.
 All that it stands for, its mission, values, products, team, etc., are something you think the general public will also care about.
 For example, if you invest in a company that creates clothes for dogs, you are telling society that is an industry you would like to see thrive.
 Soon enough, if others also invest in that company and it’s stock ‘does well,’ it is guaranteed that more clothing companies for dogs will pop up.
 Not only will this competition drive prices down, but it shows that society is demanding these types of products.

 So what does this have to do with you?

-If you haven’t already, join our mailing list to be informed when Vegan companies need your investing help!
+If you haven’t already, join our Club to be notified when vegan companies need your investing help!